-DURHAM SCHOOL COMMUNITY COUNCILS

 (to be filed with Principal)

 School Council Election Ballot:

 Date:

 School:

-Vote for no more than candidat tes on this ballot. (number specified in bylaws)
+Vote for no more thancandidates on this ballot. (number specified in bylaws)

-Place an X in the box before the name(s) of th names are marked with an asterisk are emplo ne candidate(s) of your choice.
-Note that persons whose byees of the school board.
+Place an X in the box before the name(s) of the candidate(s) of your choice.
+Note that persons whose names are marked with an asterisk are employees of the school board.

+$\Delta$

+Λ